PManager1/trend-ang1/README.md

 =========

-Potato News is a horrible placeholder name I'm using, I'm just using this project to learn the MEAN stack better.
+is a horrible placeholder name I'm using, I'm just using this project to learn the MEAN stack better.

 The thinkster article shows you how to use the whole stack to make a simple article app kind of like reddit.
 It has comments tied to each article, and an upvote system for individual posts and comments.